Skip to content ↓

 Key staff with specific responsibilities for leading improvements in outcomes for disadvantaged learners are:

-Mr Charlie Jacks – Assistant Headteacher (Pupil Premium Lead)
+Mr Charlie Jacks – Assistant Headteacher (Pupil Premium Strategic Lead)

 What are the documents below?